-The HbA1c level indicates your average blood sugar levels over the past 2 to 3 months.
+The HbA1c level indicates your average blood sugar levels over the past 2–3 months.

 The HbA1c or A1C test measures the amount of blood sugar or glucose that’s bound to your red blood cells.
 If your body can’t use glucose as it should, more of it sticks to the blood cells and builds up.

 Doctors use the test results to diagnose and monitor prediabetes and diabetes.
-The results are reported as a percentage, and typical levels are less than 5.7 percent.
+The results are reported as a percentage, and normal levels are less than 5.7t.

 What kind of samples are required for an at-home diabetes test?

 Most at-home diabetes tests require a finger-prick blood sample.
 It involves using a tiny scalpel called a lancet to prick the side of your finger.
 You’ll then collect the drop of blood on the test strip or sample collection board.